pole saw

 Set a Budget

 When choosing a pole saw, consider your budget.
 Manual models are the most affordable and work well for occasional, light-duty tasks.
-Electric pole saws vary in price, with cordless models generally costing more than corded ones, but offering greater power.
+Electric models vary in price, with cordless models generally costing more than corded ones, but offering greater power.

 Maintenance